 Our friends from the U.S. Coast Guard Chief Petty Officers Association, man and woman the grills to keep us in grub over the weekend.
 The profits from the sale of the food goes to fund their own charitable cause – and they kick in a contribution to Bradstock as well.

 Over these many years, the Bradstock organization has donated a mountain of food and ongoing monetary contributions to Island Harvest to help those less fortunate than ourselves.
-The Chiefs presented a check for $3,000 to Island Harvest at our year’s Platinum Party (pre-COVID).

 We are confident that the Circle of Chiefs moves forward in a manner befitting the labor that we expend.
 May the circle be unbroken.